franko/elementary-plotlib/sphinx-doc/manual/source/plot.rst

     Add a new plot as a legend in the given location.

+  .. cpp:function:: void Show(unsigned width, unsigned height, unsigned flags)

+    Show the plot on the screen with the given width and height.
+    The flags argument is currently unused and should be set to :cpp:enumerator:`WindowResize`.
+    It works internally by creating and showing on the screen a window.
+    The function :cpp:func:`Plot::Wait` can be used to wait until the window is closed.

+  .. cpp:function:: void Wait()

+    If the plot is shown on the screen, using the :cpp:func:`Plot::Show`, it waits until the window is closed.

   .. cpp:function:: bool WriteSvg(const char *filename, double width, double height)

     Write the plot as a SVG file with the given filename, width and height.